-- Non-verbal behavior: Establish the trustworthiness of the relationship by using the body language to create goodwill.
+- Non-verbal behavior: Establish the trustworthiness of the relationship by using body language to create goodwill.

-- Focus: Keep focus on the comments of the speaker to understand and to feel effectively participated in the communication.
+- Focus: Keep the focus on the comments of the speaker to understand, and to feel effectively participating in the communication.

-- Acceptance: Accept ideas and feelings of the person who is speaking: “That’s an interesting idea, how did you come to that conclusion?”
-These kinds of interactive questions help to develop the communication process.
+- Acceptance: Accept the ideas and feelings of the person who is speaking: “That’s an interesting idea, how did you come to that conclusion?”
+These kinds of interactive questions help to develop the communication process.”

-- Empathy: Empathize in a genuine human way to clearly understand from the speaker’s point of view: “So when that happened, you felt angry.”
+- Empathy: Empathize in a genuinely human way to clearly understand from the speaker’s point of view: “So when that happened, you felt angry.”
 Helps.

 - Probing: Probe in an informative but non-interrogative way: “Can you elaborate on that?
 Why did you feel that way?”

 - Paraphrasing: Paraphrase to clarify her understanding and reassure the speaker it is correct.

 - Summarizing: You ought to briefly summarize the conversation often, especially in conflicting circumstances.